Bindi Irwin Says ‘Yes To The Dress’ For Wedding To Chandler Powell, His Romantic Response

 The 21-year-old has been very busy planning for her wedding to Powell since saying yes to his proposal on her birthday, July 24, at the Australia Zoo.

-The Inquisitr recently reported that Irwin announced her engagement via Instagram with a series of photos and a caption where the wildlife conservationist wrote that she “said “yes” and “forever” to the love of her life.
+The Inquisitr recently reported that Irwin announced her engagement via Instagram with a series of photos and a caption where the wildlife conservationist wrote that she said “yes” and “forever” to the love of her life.

-Irwin said in an interview with Entertainment Tonight that her younger brother Robert will walk her down the aisle, taking the proud place of her late father, Crocodile Hunter star Steve Irwin, who died in September of 2006 after a stingray pierced his heart during the filming of a documentary.
+Irwin said in an interview with Entertainment Tonight that her younger brother Robert will walk her down the aisle, taking the proud place of her late father, Crocodile Hunter star Steve Irwin, who died in September 2006 after a stingray pierced his heart during the filming of a documentary.
 Irwin was only 8-years-old at the time of her father’s death.
 The television star said she believes watching his son present his sister to Powell on her wedding day would have been something her father would have wanted.

 Another special moment during the wedding reception will belong to her mother, Terri Irwin.